Email FacebookTwitterMenu burgerClose thin

 Marriage Dissolution vs. Divorce

-People often use divorce interchangeably with dissolution, but the two legal processes have some significant differences.
-Generally, if you divorce, a court will be involved in making decisions about how assets are distributed and which parent the children should live with.
-If you go through a marriage dissolution, you’ll work out the details of the split amongst yourselves or possibly with a mediator.
-A judge will likely only be present at the end of a marriage dissolution to review the separation agreement and parenting plan (if there is one), as well as ensure that both parties are satisfied with the details of the split.
+In a divorce, a court is involved in making decisions about how assets are divided and where children will live.
+In a marriage dissolution, the couple usually handles the details of the separation themselves.
+Sometimes this is done with the help of a mediator.
+A judge typically appears only at the end of a dissolution to review the separation agreement and parenting plan (if applicable), as well as to confirm that both parties are satisfied with the terms of the split.

-The Reasons a Couple May Choose a Dissolution or Divorce
+The Reasons a Couple May Choose a Dissolution vs. Divorce

 Most couples would probably rather complete a marriage dissolution vs. divorce.
 Sometimes, however, they have no choice but to go through with a divorce.
 This may be especially true for a couple that can’t come to an agreement on how assets should be divided.
-A judge may be needed to divide current assets and investments, make financial decisions involving a couple’s estate plan, and rule on child custody.
+A judge may be needed to divide current assets and investments.
+The judge could also make financial decisions involving a couple’s estate plan and rule on child custody.

 Dissolution may be the better option if: